beaudie/vesc/src/libANGLE/renderer/vulkan/README.md

 1. **Draw-time SPIR-V Generation**: Once the application records a draw call we use Khronos' [glslang][glslang] to convert the Vulkan-compatible GLSL into SPIR-V with the correct draw-time defines.
-The SPIR-V is then compiled into `VkShaderModules`.
+The SPIR-V is then optimized with [SPIRV-Tools][SPIRV-Tools] before translating into `VkShaderModules`.
 For details please see [GlslangWrapper.cpp][GlslangWrapper.cpp].
-The `VkShaderModules` are then used by `VkPipelines`.
-Note that we currently don't use [SPIRV-Tools][SPIRV-Tools] to perform any SPIR-V optimization.
-This could be something to improve on in the future.

 See the below diagram for a high-level view of the shader translation flow: